wdporter/i-am-that-vuepress/10-witnessing/readme.md

 **M:**&ensp;Desires are right or wrong according to circumstances; it depends on how you look at them.
 It is only for the individual that a distinction between right and wrong is valid.

-**Q:**&ensp;What are the guide-lines for such distinction?
+**Q:**&ensp;What are the guidelines for such distinction?
 How am I to know which of my desires are right and which are wrong?

-**M:**&ensp;In your case desires that lead to sorrow are wrong and those which lead to happiness are right.
+**M:**&ensp;In your case, desires that lead to sorrow are wrong and those that lead to happiness are right.
 But you must not forget others.
 Their sorrow and happiness also count.

 **Q:**&ensp;Results are in the future.
 How can I know what they will be?

 **M:**&ensp;Use your mind.
 Remember.
 Observe.
 You are not different from others.
 Most of their experiences are valid for you too.
-Think clearly and deeply, go into the entire structure of your desires and their ramifications.
-They are a most important part of your mental and emotional makeup and powerfully affect your actions.
-Remember, you cannot abandon what you do not know.
+Think clearly and deeply; go into the entire structure of your desires and their ramifications.
+They are a most important part of your mental and emotional makeüp and powerfully affect your actions.
+Remember: you cannot abandon what you do not know.
 To go beyond yourself, you must know yourself.

 **Q:**&ensp;What does it mean to know myself?
 By knowing myself what exactly do I come to know?